containers/podman-desktop/website/blog/2023-04-19-running-a-local-kubernetes-cluster-with-podman-desktop.md

 1. Follow the instructions.
 Stick to the default installation method.
 1. Start **Podman Desktop**.

-Now you have a graphical user interface to control your container engine.
+At this point, you have a graphical user interface to control your container engine.

 ## Installing and initializing your container engine: Podman